0n0w1c/canisters/readme.md

 #### Canisters
 Introduces reusable canisters for rocket launches

+*Version 0.2.0 is a major upgrade, significant breaking changes.*

 Adds a logistic challenge and extended integration of modded materials.
 Canisters are added as an additional ingredient for rocket fuel.

-Rocket silo launched cargo pods deliver the canisters.
+Rocket silo launched cargo pods deliver the returned canisters.
 Canisters are subject to an attrition loss per launch.

-Set the startup option to 0 to disable attrition and set it to 100 for no canisters to be returned.
+Returned cansiters must be refurbished before re-use.

+Shortcut to access the per planet rocket fuel productivity settings.
+* For best performance, change from Calculated to Assigned, using the calculated value.
+* Make sure to update when changing modules for rocket fuel production.

-Startup Options:
+Startup Option:
 Select the metal for the recipe (default: Steel)
-Select the percent of attrition (default: 10%)

 Canister recipe:
 1 steel plate (or 2 tin plate or 1 titanium plate)